 My oldest boy has been wearing Splay Shoes for years now.
 We backed their original crowdfunding campaign in 2018 and they’ve just worked really well for his feet (and our budget).
 I’ve been hoping and encouraging them to make an adult version for a long time now so I am so stoked to be able to share these with you!

 The Freestyle is Splay Shoe’s newest barefoot sneaker that fits even Justin, who wears a US men’s 13.
 He and I were both Vans wearers before switching to that healthy feet life and the Freestyle is the perfect replacement, both in looks and in price!

-ANYASREVIEWS, making them only $63 for adults – almost the exact same price as most Vans sneakers.
-During the preorder, you get an even better deal.
-Code ANYA 20 gets you 20% off, making these $55 for adults.
+ANYASREVIEWS, making them only $66 for adults – almost the exact same price as most Vans sneakers.

 Why Splay is Better Than Vans

 I will always pick Splay over Vans and other mainstream sneaker brands for three important reasons.
 Splay Shoes have:

 - No heel rise